Physical Computing

 Christopher Vecchio

-Physical Computing, electronics for artists, circuit bending, 8 bit, 8bit, eight bit,
+Physical Computing, electronics for artists, circuit bending, 8 bit, 8bit, eight

-contemporary art, electronic art, new media, kinetic art, installation art, engineering,
+contemporary art, electronic art, new media, kinetic art, installation art,

 earth works, earthworks, environmental installation, environmental installations,

-site specific installation, an orchid in the land of technology, Walter Benjamin, environmental art,
+site specific installation, an orchid in the land of technology, Walter Benjamin,

 Pavlov Video Chicken One